wmhilton-stoplight/platform-docs/2.-workspaces/configure-git/g.github.md

 2. From the **Integrations** section, select **Add** next to GitHub.
 3. Select **Use Default Configuration,** and then select **Save**.

-In the set up dialog you can also customize if you'd like to:
+In the setup dialog you can also:

 - Enable/disable the integration
 - Allow users to sign in and sign up by using GitHub